Danab Brigade

-The Danab Brigade (Somali: Ciidamada Danab, "Lightning Force"), also known as the Somali Danab, is the only special forces of the Somali National Army that is made up of members from multiple clans throughout Somalia.
+The Danab Brigade (Somali: Ciidamada Danab, "Lightning Force"), also known as the Somali Danab, are a U.S. sponsored light infantry force of the Somali National Army.
+They are made up of members from multiple clans throughout Somalia.

-The Danab Special Forces that specialized in air assault and airborne operations, clandestine operations, combat search and rescue, commando style raids which have been successful in recapturing territory previously held by the Al-Qaeda affiliate group and Al-Shabaab, counterinsurgency in desert and urban terrains, counterterrorism, executive protection, frontline military intelligence gathering, hostage rescue, irregular warfare, long-range penetration, providing security in areas at risk of attack or terrorism, and special reconnaissance.
+Danab have been successful in recapturing territory previously held by the Al-Qaeda affiliate group and Al-Shabaab, They have carried out counterinsurgency in desert and urban terrain, executive protection, hostage rescue, provided security in areas at risk of Al-Shabaab attack or terrorism, and reconnaissance.

-Even though they are special forces, they never call themselves special forces.
+Even though they are special forces, they never describe themselves with this term.
 They call themselves 'Commandos'.

 History

 In February 2014, U.S. contractors concluded a six-month training course for the first commandos since 1991.
 Training had been carried out by Bancroft Global Development, a U.S. private military contractor, paid for by the African Union Mission in Somalia (AMISOM) which is then reimbursed by the U.S. State Department.
 The aim was to create a mixed-clan unit.
 The Danab Special Forces units was established at Baledogle Airfield, in Walaweyn District, Lower Shabelle.

-The training of the first Danab Special Forces units began in October 2013, with 150 recruits.
+The training of the first Danab company ("Advanced Infantry Company") began in October 2013, with 150 recruits.
 As of July 2014, training of the second unit was underway.
 General Elmi said the training was geared toward both urban and rural environments, and is aimed at preparing the soldiers for guerrilla warfare and all other types of modern military special warfare operations.
 Elmi said that a total of 570 commandos were expected to have completed training by U.S. security personnel by the end of 2014.

 In early May 2017, Naval Special Warfare Development Group (DEVGRU or "SEAL Team Six") targeted a local leader of al-Shabaab in Darusalam village, where Abdirahman Mohamed Warsame, known as Mahad Karate, was believed to be hiding in an area on the Shebelle River called Barii, about 40 mi west of the capital Mogadishu.
 Danab Special Forces accompanied them.
 The raid resulted in the death of a DEVGRU senior petty officer, the first US combat death in Somalia since the "Day of the Rangers" in 1993.

-The initial Danab training was very successful; thus, the United States began to expand the capability into a 3,000 - 3,500 man brigade.
-United States Africa Command (AFRICOM), Special Operations Command Africa (SOCAF), and contractors trained new recruits and barracks were repaired and expanded at Baledogle Airfield.
+The initial Danab training was very successful; thus, the United States began to expand the capability initially into a battalion.
+Later a 3,000 - 3,500 man brigade was planned.
+Special Operations Command Africa and contractors trained new recruits and barracks were repaired and expanded at Baledogle Airfield.

-Over the years 2018 and 2019, the Danab Special Forces battalion has regularly carried out strikes that have killed al Shabaab personnel.
-U.S. joint terminal attack controllers (JTAC) have been used to direct air attacks on enemy forces when Danab Special Forces units have been in action.
+Over the years 2018 and 2019, Danab has regularly carried out strikes that have killed al Shabaab personnel.
+U.S. joint terminal attack controllers (JTAC) have been used to direct air attacks on enemy forces when Danab has been in action.

 Danab Special Forces took part in Exercise Justified Accord 2024.

 Somalia’s Danab Special Forces seen during the U.S.-led Justified Accord joint military exercise in East Africa.